 What Is Narcissistic Abuse?

 Narcissistic abuse typically involves emotional abuse via put-downs, accusations, criticism, or threats.
 A person with narcissistic personality disorder (NPD) may gaslight or contradict you in front of others.
-Withholding money, silent treatments, isolation, and lying about you to others are other narcissistic manipulative techniques in their toolbox.
+Withholding money, silent treatments, isolation, and lying about you to others are other common narcissistic manipulative techniques.
 The end goal of a narcissist is to control their victim’s behavior so they can maintain their narcissistic supply.1

 Why Do People Become Narcissists?